“We really enjoyed your talk – you manage to be stimulating and funny, which is no mean feat.” Churchill Women’s Institute

 My speaking career has taken me all round the UK, from Glasgow to Gloucester.
 I’ve been a keynote speaker at conferences and done numerous talks, lectures and workshops for many different organisations both in my previous work in the Church and as a freelance speaker.
 I’ve broadcast on Radio 4 and various local TV and radio stations.

 I’m highly experienced at working with all kinds of groups, small or large, and my talks are entertaining, thought-provoking and accessible.
-I am a regular speaker on the Oxford Federation of Women’s Institutes circuit.
+I am a regular speaker on the Oxfordshire Federation of Women’s Institutes circuit.

 Ping Pong Piffle: Romance, Villainy, and 11 surprising fun facts about table tennis